-What is this French appetizer cocktail party?
-Hard to accurately translate “apéritif dînatoire” but you could call it a big drinks and nibbles party, or a walking buffet, informal cocktail dinner, large aperitif drinks and nibbles.
-It is a great way to have friends over but not as the host feel pressure to plan a big gourmet menu and have a formal sit down dinner.
-The cost is also usually lower too, this casual cocktail dinner.
+It is hard to accurately translate apéritif dînatoire but think of it as a big drinks and nibbles party, or a walking buffet, an informal appetizer cocktail dinner.
+It is a great way to have friends over and not feel that pressure to plan a big gourmet menu with a formal sit down dinner.
+The cost is usually lower too, which is another reason it is popular.

 Some Ideas To Do Your Own French-Style Appetizer Party

 And your finger food ideas for the next cocktail party chez vous (your house)?
-Share with me your favorites!
+Share your favorites!

 Have you reached the end and want to see more recipes and French inspired culture and health tips?
 Why not subscribe to the BrightonYourHealth monthly newsletter and article updates?
-Just click on the link and add your email.
-I promise not to spam you nor give your email address away!
+By joining you can download your free 13 page E-report on “How to Eat Like the French Without a Food Snob Attitude.”